 You are using an old browser with security vulnerabilities and can not use the features of this website.

 On this page, we will introduce current and finished network projects.
-This page is still work in progress.
 Here are several selected projects.
-The list will be extended soon.
+The list will be extended continuously.

 Prof. Dr. Birgit Schneider,

 The research project studies climate pictures in the internet as an example and the possibility of analysing pictures with means of digital methods of comparison.
 Whilst doing this, we will take the mutual critisism seriously that comes from different methodological approaches by questioning and reflecting the additional value of quantitative and qualitative approaches for the methods of picture research and computer sciences.

 Sponsored by VolkswagenStiftung

 Prof. Dr. Marian Dörk, Prof. Dr. Peer Trilcke, Dr. Anna Busch, Mark-Jan Bludau, Viktoria Brüggemann, Kristina Genzel

 The passed on stock of Theodor Fontanes personal reference library at the Theodor-Fontane- Archive is made up of special collection of roughly 150 volumes that have been fully digitalised and made accessible.
 Nearly 70,000 images in this collection serve as a basis for developing an interactive visualisation that open up a new perspective and allow for more insight into a unique authors library.
 It also makes this library accessible and explorable for research as well as for the cultural public.

 In cooperation with the Theodor-Fontane-Archive and the research professorship for information visualisation, University of Applied Sciences Potsdam.